SystemFw/blog/content/staging/oop-data-oriented.md

 from _x_ to _y_ , and then exposing oneselves to a wide range of ideas.

-Outside the context of a long conversation, however, is challenging to show a fully worked example of this process, which by its very nature is not self contained.
+Outside of a long one-to-one conversation, however, is challenging to show a fully worked example of this process, which by its very nature is not self contained.

 Well, this post aims to do exactly that.
 TODO if I split it in parts, describe them